You are here

 Tiny Ainsworth BC, with a population of only 50, overlooks Kootenay Lake and is known for its incredible hot springs.
 About 45 minutes' drive from Nelson or 15 minutes from Kaslo, it also has amazing limestone caves, and many fishing and boating opportunities.

 Ainsworth Hot Springs Resort is the focus of the village.
-The hot springs themselves are open year round, and feature a natural 150-foot horseshoe cave, a large lounging pool, and a stream-fed cold plunge.
+The hot springs themselves are open year round, 365 days a year, and feature a natural 150-foot horseshoe cave, a large lounging pool, and a stream-fed cold plunge.
 Renovated in 2012, the resort also features accommodation, a restaurant, and the Sprit Water Spa.
+Book online or for specific inquiries call 1-800-668-1171.

 The hot springs have been healing visitors with its mineral waters for hundreds of years, and the cave experience is worth a visit in itself.
 It should definitely be on your bucket list.